 Even though it is common to associate Italy with pizza and pasta, It may surprise you to learn that the best cuisine in Cinque Terre does not include these two iconic dishes.
 Instead, the Ligurian coast is full of locally made food and drinks that make finding what to eat in Cinque Terre unique (and delicious!).

-Are you visiting Cinque Terre soon?
+Are you visiting Cinque Terre soon after spending a weekend in Rome or another bigger city in Italy?
+(If so, check out this 3-day Rome itinerary!).
 If so, here’s what to eat in Cinque Terre while you enjoy your trip to these five stunning coastal villages!

 What to Eat in Cinque Terre